Triple deity: Christianity

 Some Christian saints, especially martyrs, are trios who share a feast day or other remembrance.
 Whether they are subject to actual veneration and prayed to for supernatural aid, or simply honored, varies by Christian denomination.

 Modalistic Monarchianism

-Whereas Nicene Christians professes "one God in three divine persons" (God the Father, God the Son and God the Holy Ghost), Modalism is a form of Christian Unitarianism which stands in opposition to Trinitarianism and holds that the one God is also just one person, but simply appears in three different forms; those forms being the Father, Son, and Spirit.
-Modalism holds that the same one God simply appears in different forms throughout history.
-For example, Jesus was simply one form of the same God, and so Modalism holds that the "Father" suffered no less on the cross than did the "Son", as these are simply two names for one deity appearing in different forms.
-In addition, Modalism holds that the Holy Spirit is not a separate person from the Father either, but is simply a term that describes God in action.
+Whereas Nicene Christians professes "one God in three divine persons" (God the Father, God the Son and God the Holy Ghost), Modalism is a form of Christian Unitarianism which stands in opposition to Trinitarianism and holds that the one God is also just one person, but appears in three different forms: the Father, Son, and Spirit.
+Modalism holds that the same one God appears in different forms throughout history.
+For example, Jesus was one form of the same God, and so Modalism holds that the "Father" suffered no less on the cross than did the "Son", as these are simply two names for one deity appearing in different forms.
+In addition, Modalism holds that the Holy Spirit is not a separate person from the Father either, but is a term that describes God in action.
 Modalism is considered a heresy in orthodox Christianity.